fabiospampinato/cliflix/README.md

     }
   },
   "webtorrent": { // WebTorrent-related options
-    "options": [] // Custom options to always pass to webtorrent },
+    "options": [] // Custom options to always pass to WebTorrent },
   "prompt": { // Prompt-related options
     "fullscreen": true, // Display as many lines as possible when asking to pick something